 - Occasionally, PTB tasks are unique to one of the types; for example, certain tasks apply only to a Type 3 Incident Commander, not to a Type 2 or Type 1 Incident Commander.
-In those cases, the PTB indicates the corresponding type at the beginning of the task. - All tasks require evaluation; however, bullet statements within a task are examples.
+In those cases, the PTB indicates the corresponding type at the beginning of the task. - All tasks require evaluation.
+Bullet statements within a task are only examples and do not need to be performed to have a task signed off.